zvigrinberg/redhat-dependency-analytics-plugin/README.md

   2. _EXHORT_PIP_SHOW_

- This feature enable you to use python on different agent ( for example, container image of python containing the desired python version), install the input requirements.txt using pip in the container image, and then invoke `pip freeze --all` and `pip show [List_Of_Packages]`, and save the output of these to a workspace files, And then set the above variables with these output after encoding them using base64 encoding.
+ This feature enables you to use Python for different agents.
+For example, a Python container image containing the desired Python version you want to do the analysis with.
+You can install the input requirements.txt file using PIP within the container image, and then you can use the following commands to generate the output for a files in workspace : pip freeze --all and pip show <list_of_packages>.
+Next, run base64 to encode the output from these commands, and set the EXHORT_PIP_FREEZE and EXHORT_PIP_SHOW environment variables with that encoded output, respectively.
 Example pipeline with proper usage:

 ```yaml